MurrellGroup/PORPIDpipeline/README.md

 Samples with reads exceeding this limit are then randomly sub-sampled to reduce the number of reads accordingly.

+We also introduce the option of a **partial** archive of the intermediate **porpid** directory.
+This option is made available to ameliorate the inordinately long time it can take to archive and gzip the huge directory structures produced when processing PacBio Revio datasets.

 ### Sample configuration